wwarthen/RomWBW/Source/Doc/UserGuide.md

 A System Update may be more favorable than a System Upgrade in cases such as:

- - Overwriting of the ROM drive is not desired.
+ - Overwriting of the ROM drive contents is not desired.
- - Space is unavailable to hold a full ROMWBW ROM.
+ - Temporary disk space is unavailable to hold a full ROM image.
- - To minimize time taken to transfer and flash a full ROM.
+ - To reduce the time taken to transfer and flash a full ROM.
  - Configuration changes are only minor and do not impact disk applications.

 The ROMWBW build process generates a system upgrade file along with the normal ROM image and can be identified by the extension ".upd".
 It